1. Introduction

 = a1 + (n - 1)a2 + 1/2(n - 2)(n - 1)d2

 That matches our formula, and hence proves that the formula will hold true for any n if (n - 1) is true.
-However, we are still missing our base case (n = 1), which is covered in the next subsection.

-Which matches our definition, and hence proves that the formula is true for n = 1.
-Combining that with the earlier induction step, we get that it is also true for n = 2, n - 1 = 1.
-Then that also shows that the formula is true for n = 3, n - 1 = 2.
-This then continues on infinitely, which shows that our formula holds true for any n.
+Combining the base case with the induction step, we get that it is also true for n = 2 (as it is true for n = 1), which also shows that the formula is true for n = 3 (as it is true for n = 2) and so on.
+This continues infinitely, showing our formula holds true for any positive integer n.
+QED.

 5. Conclusion